Roseinfire/HtmlS/README.md

 ![HtmlScript](https://raw.githubusercontent.com/Roseinfire/HtmlScript/main/Icon(500x500).png)
 # Introdution
-HTML is technology used awerywhere in the web. <br>
+HTML is technology used everywhere in the web. <br>
 Nevertheless it writen more then thirty years ago. <br>
 HtmlScript is decoration language above Html. <br>
 Writen to be more flexible and beatifull. <br>